psteinb/compass/README.md

 You have 2 options:

-1. you can just copy the contents of `include` into your project and off you go
+1. you can just copy the contents of `single_include` (or `include` if you like to have multiple folders and source code files)  into your project and off you go

 2. you use the cmake build infrastructure to put compass in a desired folder